RPeterson4/CS121-Work/BayesDist/Intro.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&bull; The Gibbs Sampler

+Note that for all univariate distributions, the y-axis is a function of x.

 <i> Bayesland is a Fall 2013 MATH 353 Capstone Project by Ross Peterson, Macalester College Class of 2015. </i>